“May what I do flow from me like a river, no forcing and no holding back . . .”

 A breast cancer diagnosis on September 6, 2011 changed my current substantially.
-I’m beyond the five-year mark of completing treatments and am learning to trust in the flow of life.
-I’m emerging into the busy life most people live, but I’m hoping I can take with me what I learned through the cancer treatments.
+I’m beyond the six-year mark of completing treatments and am learning to trust in the flow of life.
+Now and then I’m in the busy life most people live, but I’m hoping I can take with me what I learned through the cancer treatments.

 Most recently I took on the role of middle school teacher.
-I’m quite sure I said I’d never teach middle school.
-But, sure enough, I found myself in the middle school classroom teaching a careers class.
-You can teach an old dog new tricks!
+During my 23 years as a high school English teacher, I’m quite sure I said I’d never teach middle school.
+But I found myself in the middle school classroom teaching a careers class in the spring of 2016.

 I began a daily Centering Prayer practice in January 2000.
 That daily practice has been the most transformative activity of my entire life and has been a constant though my eddies and currents.

 I love to travel, but I hate to fly, so I drive as often as I can on my trips.
 I especially like driving out to the American West.

 I often visit my childhood home area of Effingham County and Savannah, Georgia to be with the azaleas and Spanish moss and live oak trees.No matter where I travel, it’s always good to get back home to these Northwest Georgia mountains.

 I very much enjoy taking photos.
 The photos on this blog are mine (unless otherwise indicated).

 Is a current or an eddy next in my life?

 I don’t know.
 I’m learning to trust the flow and to be comfortable with what is.

 Eddy and current.